Dark L and Light L: Learn the Difference and Pronunciation

 - Tips for Pronouncing Dark L and Light L

-When to use it: Before a vowel or before the letter Y
+When to use it: At the start of a word or syllable—before a vowel or the letter Y

 How to pronounce it: